 The product adoption curve illustrates how diverse customer segments adopt a new product at varying stages of a product's lifecycle.
 It comes from a theory developed by Everett M. Rogers, who contends that there are five distinct stages for product adoption:

 The first adopting segment is the innovators.
 They typically have technical traits and are considered to be technology enthusiasts.
 Innovators don't mind bugs or missing features.
-They're risk-takers and like to be the first to try a new, unproven product, which makes them an excellent source for early feedback.
+They're risk-takers and like to be the first to try a new, unproven product, making them an excellent source for early feedback.
 However, their enthusiasm is fleeting because they usually quickly move on to a new product or idea.
-Innovators prefer products free or at a discount and generally won't pay premium prices.
+Innovators prefer free or discounted products and generally won't pay premium prices.

 Unlike innovators, early adopters try to find solutions to real problems and generally have access to capital for innovative pursuits.
 They're often thought leaders in their industry and look for disruptive products to try.
 Early adopters are visionaries, so it's not difficult to convince them of a product, but since they're a tad more risk-averse, they require positive reviews before adopting new products.
 Since early adopters are all about solving real problems, they're less tolerant of missing features, bugs, and other technical issues.
 They also want more support when trying a new product and expect customization, making them a demanding customer segment.